 Residenz Festspiele Darmstadt

 The American baritone is an alumnus of Oberlin Conservatory and attended prestigious festival young artist programs such as the Opera Theater of St. Louis, Music Academy of the West, and Glimmerglass Festival Opera, as well the year-long program at the Bavarian State Theater in Munich, Germany, where he spent two seasons.
 His first ensemble engagement was in 2011 at the Luzerner Theater in Lucerne, Switzerland, where he delighted audiences in over 200 performances in roles from the Lyric- and Kavalier-baritone fachs with repertoire from Monteverdi to Puccini, Cole Porter to Richard Strauss and on to world premiere compositions.
-In 2016, he switched to the ensemble at Konzert Theater Bern in Switzerland's capital, Bern, where he has quickly established himself as having a special affinity for Mozart, performing the roles of Don Giovanni, Count Almaviva (Le Nozze di Figaro), Valentin (Faust), and Papageno (Die Zauberflöte).
-His exceptional versatility allows him to give equally convincing portrayals in other roles such as Valentin (Faust), Marcello (La Bohème), Roland (Fierabras), Clodomiro (Lotario), and Robert Walser in a world premiere by Thorsten Rasch, as well as roles in Katja Kabanova by Janacek and Anna Kerenina by Hubay.
+In 2016, he switched to the ensemble at Konzert Theater Bern in Switzerland's capital, Bern, where quickly established himself as having a special affinity for Mozart, performing the roles of Don Giovanni, Count Almaviva (Le Nozze di Figaro), Don Alfonso (Cosi fan tutte), and Papageno (Die Zauberflöte).
+His exceptional versatility allows him to give equally convincing portrayals in other roles such as Valentin (Faust), Marcello (La Bohème), Roland (Fierabras), Clodomiro (Lotario), and Robert Walser in a world premiere production Die Formel by Thorsten Rasch, all to great critical acclaim.